The Conejo Valley is made up of 5 towns – Westlake Village, Oak Park, Agoura Hills, Thousand Oaks, and Newbury Park.

 Choosing a school district can be very overwhelming and confusing.
 I’ve lived here my entire life and it’s often confusing.
 Fortunately, there are tons of tool and resources, and I will share my personal experiences to help guide you.
 I’m a product of Las Virgenes schools and my kids have gone to school in both OPUSD and CVUSD.

 CVG Tip: Greatschools.org is a good place to start your research.
-You may also schedule campus tours to get a sense of which school best suits your kids.
+You may also schedule campus tours to get a sense of which school best suits your kids before moving to the Conejo Valley.

 We’re within a valley that’s only about a 10 mile stretch from one end to the other, but the temperature gap doesn’t always feel so modest.